 PICK YOUR TONE COLOUR

 Your vowel placement will determine your overall sound and tone.
 If you are singing more traditional theatre and classical songs your vowel placement will be really open.
-Whereas if you’re singing contemporary styles, your vowel placement will more more closed off and improvised by the individual singer.
-Another thing to brush up on would be the use of dipthongs.
-Dipthongs are when two vowel sounds are placed next to each other and the dipthong is the second vowel sound.
-Contemporary Singers use dipthongs to create a more modern feel and less classical rounded sound.
-So pick and choose the style you’re after, just like ye’ old soft serve machine at Sizzler.
+Whereas if you’re singing contemporary styles, your vowel placement will be more closed off and improvised by the individual singer.
+Another thing to brush up on would be the use of diphthongs.
+Diphthongs are when two vowel sounds are placed next to each other and the diphthong is the second vowel sound.
+Contemporary Singers use diphthongs to create a more modern feel and less classical rounded sound.
+So pick and choose the style you’re after, just like ye’ old soft-serve machine at Sizzler.